 Since 2010, Vancouver First Aid has remained the top-tier training provider for first aid, cardiopulmonary resuscitation (CPR), and automated external defibrillation (AED) classes all over the Vancouver Lower Mainland.
-Courses are available in down-town, Richmond, Burnaby, Coquitlam, Delta and Surrey.
-Classes are all overseen by workplace and academic approved certified instructors so you’re sure to get the best training possible.
-Instructors are fun, experienced and provide a learning experience that cater to a wide range of learning methods.
+Courses are available in downtown, Richmond, Burnaby, Coquitlam, Delta, and Surrey.
+Classes are all overseen by workplace and academic-approved certified instructors so you’re sure to get the best training possible.
+Instructors are fun and experienced and provide a learning experience that caters to a wide range of learning methods.
 Participants will learn with hands-on training without significant time spent on lectures.
-A wide range of resume enhancing courses are available including on-line WHMIS and TDG courses.
+A wide range of resume-enhancing courses is available including online WHMIS and TDG courses.
 Food safe level 1 and 2 classes are also available.
 Registration can be completed on our “register” page or you can use the contact information available on this page.
-Learn to help victims of serious injuries and medical emergencies by enrolling in first aid training in Vancouver today.
+Learn to help victims of severe injuries and medical emergencies by enrolling in first aid training in Vancouver today.

 Sign up for a first aid training course here!
 Clicking the link will direct you to the Vancouver First Aid website.

 Registration for any course can be completed using the following details